ashish15270/notablePersonalityClassifier/README.md

 Greetings!!
 This project aims at serving an end to end tool for face recogition(without using Python's face recognition library or AI).
 In this model I have built a machine learning model.
 I have used images of 5 notable personalities to train the model.
-This model gives an accuracy of 85 to 90%.
+This model gives an accuracy of around 90%.

 Classification is restricted to only 5 people,